telepresenceio/telepresence/reference/intercepts.md

 ## Creating an Intercept When a Service has Multiple Ports

 If you are trying to intercept a service that has multiple ports, you need to tell telepresence which service port you are trying to intercept.
 To specify, you can either use the name of the service port or the port number itself.
-To see which options might be available to you and your service, use kubectl to describe your service or look in the object's yaml.
+To see which options might be available to you and your service, use kubectl to describe your service or look in the object's YAML.
 For more information on multiple ports, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#multi-port-services).

 ```
 $ telepresence intercept <base name of intercept> --port=<local TCP port>:<servicePortIdentifier>